billbuchanan/csn09112/week02_ids/lab/README.md

 ```

 ## Setting up the network
-In this lab, we will connect our firewall to the main gateway and be able to complete the challenges in Table 1.
-The initial setup is:
+In this lab, we will connect our firewall to the main gateway.

 Demo: [here](https://www.youtube.com/watch?v=-7KuYsMNgeI)